Study suppported by the Ministry of Agriculture

 2nd phase (2025): To develop a control system to verify at random (or as necessary) the compliance of the actual numbers and population density of wild boar with the targets set by the strategy for monitoring and eradication of ASF.

 2.1.
-Assessment of the interdependence between population structure and density;
+To determine the interdependence of wild boar population structure and density:

 2.2.
-Definition of criteria for classifying a territory as an area with a population density not exceeding 1.5 wild boars per 1,000 ha (at the level of the SFR territorial management units, national regions and the whole country);
+To determine criteria for classifying a territory as an area where the population density does not exceed 1.5 wild boars per 1,000 ha (in the territorial accounting units of the VMD, parts of the country and the entire country):

 2.3.
-Control of compliance of records in nature after reducing the number of wild boar to the permissible population density;
+To implement control of the compliance of the census in the field in the pilot areas after reducing the number of wild boars to the permissible population density: